AlphaHydrae/api-copilot/README.md

 * `log` - command line `-l, --log [level]`

   Log level (trace, debug or info).
 The default level is info.
+Use trace to see the stack trace of errors.

 * `source` - command line `-s, --source [dir]`